 2022 ESG survey deep dive: DEI review

-- Generally speaking, our ESG survey revealed that disclosures in the investment industry are greater for gender than for ethnicity.
+- Generally speaking, our ESG (environmental, social, governance) survey revealed that disclosures in the investment industry are greater for gender than for ethnicity.

 - Roughly half of the asset managers we surveyed have gender or ethnic-minority representation of less than 20% on their investment staff.